hogoww/FORM/propGeneration/README.md

-CLisp program used to transform prefixed first order logical proposition to their declaration for the Smalltalk program in the ../pharo/ directory.
+CLisp program is used to transform prefixed first order logical proposition to their declaration for the Smalltalk program in the ../pharo/ directory.

 The Clisp program is necessary to run the script.
-You may have to
+You may have to chmod 111 propGenerator.lisp to be able to execute it.

 A simple exemple would be:
 (Or (P x) (P q))